-Recently spent his spare time building a Barn Owl Box and placing it at Rudy Mine Trails.
+Lieutenant David Spalding spent his spare time building a Barn Owl Box and placing it at Rudy Mine Trails.
 You can see the box from the yellow trail when out on property.
 (An image below will show you location with a blue dot.)

-Lieutenant Spalding informed the department Barn Owl numbers are declining, and he picked Rudy Mine Trails for the location because it is the perfect habitat for a Barn Owl to live.
+Lieutenant Spalding informed the parks department that Barn Owl numbers were declining.
+He picked Rudy Mine Trails as the location for a Barn Owl Box because it is the perfect habitat for a Barn Owl to live.

-For more information on Barn Owls please click on the link below and enjoy the read.
+For more information on Barn Owls, please click on the link below and enjoy the read.